LinkedInGitHubXEmailResume

 Progress Photos

-Building the physical enclosure on a Raspberry Pi, hardware constraints forced architectural clarity that cloud deployment never would have.
+I designed and 3D-printed the enclosure around a Raspberry Pi.
+Hardware constraints forced architectural clarity that cloud deployment never would have.

 Final Product